21 Must-Have Miami Foods

 17. The Kitchen Sink at Jaxson’s Ice Cream Parlour

-A long day in the Florida sun usually calls for a sweet treat, especially sweet and creamy ice cream.
-Jaxson’s Ice Cream Parlour offers some of the best Miami food with an old-timey feel.
-They’re famous for “The Kitchen Sink.”
+A long day in the Florida sun usually calls for a sweet treat, especially creamy ice cream.
+We’re certain that the old-timey Jaxson’s Ice Cream Parlour offers some of the best ice cream flavors along with other delicious Miami foods.
+This popular spot is famous for “The Kitchen Sink.”
 Made for two (or more), it’s exactly what you think it is — a treat with a little of everything!

 The Vibe

-Red and white striped awnings welcome you to a quaint diner complete with checkered plates piled high with fries and hot dogs, so you can enjoy something savory before a decadent treat.
-An ideal Miami food spot for a post-dinner treat or a midday ice cream when the heat is getting to you.
+Red and white striped awnings welcome you to a quaint diner complete with checkered plates piled high with fries and hot dogs, so you can enjoy savory Miami food before a decadent treat.
+If you’re searching for birthday ideas in Miami, this is an ideal spot for a post-celebratory-dinner treat or a midday ice cream before an afternoon of fun-filled activities.

 What to Order

-You really can’t go wrong with any ice cream, but The Kitchen Sink here is legendary.
-It's piled high with bananas and every kind of ice cream, plus sprinkles, fudge, whipped cream and, well, you get the picture.
-This dish is literally served in a mini sink!
-If that sounds like too much, the regular banana split is excellent as well.
+You really can’t go wrong with any ice cream, but The Kitchen Sink is a legendary Miami food that both locals and visitors rave about.
+It's piled high with bananas and every kind of ice cream, along with sprinkles, fudge, whipped cream and, well, you get the picture.
+This dish is literally served in a mini sink.
+If that sounds like too much, another popular Miami, Florida food served here is the regular banana split.

 18. Indian Food at Bombay Darbar

-This mirrored room is serving up piping hot Indian curry and chicken vindaloo for some of the best spicy Miami food out there.
-You’re sure to have a memorable meal here, both with the stunning ambiance and incredible food that earned this restaurant’s spot as a local favorite.
+The mirrored rooms of Bombay Darbar are the best places to enjoy some of the spiciest Miami food out there, including piping hot Indian curry and chicken vindaloo.
+You’re sure to have a memorable meal here, both with the stunning ambiance and incredible food that earned this Indian restaurant in Miami high praise as a local favorite.

 The Vibe

-Everything is gorgeously overstated, the dining room dripping in giant crystal chandeliers and the lighting romantic.
-The setting is one you have to experience for yourself to truly appreciate, and with a menu bursting with bright, fresh flavors of India, you’ll be glad you came.
+Everything is gorgeously overstated; the dining room is dripping in giant crystal chandeliers and the lighting is highly romantic.
+The setting is one you have to experience for yourself to truly appreciate, and with a menu bursting with some of the most popular food in Miami, Florida, that’s inspired by the bright, fresh flavors of India, you’ll be glad you came.

 What to Order

-Classic Indian dishes like butter chicken, chicken tikka masala and tropical mango chicken are done perfectly.
-Bombay Darbar also offers specialty Indian beers and freshly squeezed mango juice to tone down the spice.
-A different way to get some spice in the Miami food scene.
+Classic Indian foods, such as butter chicken and tropical mango chicken, are done perfectly.
+Bombay Darbar also offers specialty Indian beers and freshly squeezed mango juice to tone down the spice of the Miami foods you’ll be savoring.

 Bombay Darbar | 2901 Florida Ave., Miami, FL 33133 | $$